sanjabh11/career-automation-insights-engine/docs/technical/calculate-apo.md

 ```
 { tasks: 0.325, technologies: 0.35, skills: 0.175, abilities: 0.125, knowledge: 0.025 }
 ```
-These reflect the current active row in `public.apo_config` and may change over time.
+Example only.
+Actual weights are determined by the current active row in `public.apo_config` and may change over time.

 ### Default Factor Multipliers
 ```